Inflation-wary Bank of England set to halt money-printing press

 Minutes of the Bank's April meeting, combined with a stark warning on inflation from deputy governor Paul Tucker on the same day, signalled a sharp change in tone that could bring forward expectations for interest rate rises.

-The pound shot up to a 19-month high against the euro and against a trade-weighted basket.
+The pound shot up to a 19-month high against the euro and a in a trade-weighted basket.

 Evidence that the UK economy may be on the mend - something that would make further BoE stimulus unnecessary - came from government data showing an unexpected fall in unemployment in the three months to February.